liveahero-wiki/liveahero-wiki.github.io/_events/2108summerdive.md

 sales_end_time: 2021-09-13T20:00:00+09
 ---

-There will be event ticket quest for this event, where you use Quest Ticket to get more event items than normal event free quest.
+There will be event ticket quest for this event, where you use {% include item-icon.html id=38 %} Quest Ticket to get more event items than normal event free quest.

 ## Event Preview